chifman/Constru/README.md

       (log("cox regression Pvalue of gene Tertile 3")*log("cox regression Hazard ratio of gene Tertile 3"))
 ```

-Parity score PS1 is used to rank the genes by its effect on the prognostic marker in the paper _A patient stratification signature mirrors the immunogenic potential of high grade serous ovarian cancers.
+Parity score PS1 is used to rank the genes by its effect on the prognostic variable in the paper _A patient stratification signature mirrors the immunogenic potential of high grade serous ovarian cancers.
 [Journal](link)_.
-Higher parity scores equate with genes that have greater Prognostic variable - survival associations in the first tertile, whereas lower parity scores equate with genes that have greater Prognostic variable - survival associations in the third tertile.
+Higher parity scores equate with genes that have greater prognostic variable - survival associations in the first tertile, whereas lower parity scores equate with genes that have greater prognostic variable - survival associations in the third tertile.

 **Strategy 3: "constru_kmeans"**

 Separating by tertiles is a simple way to categorize genes by high and low expression.
-However, the gene's behavior might now follow these specific divisions.
+However, the gene's behavior might not follow these specific divisions.

 To remove this assumption, kmeans clustering is used to determine the division between a set number of groups.
 The exact number of groups can be specified using the option ngroups.